quibitai/ET_Pine_RAG/README.md

 1. A Vercel account
 2. A Pinecone database account
+3. A Google Cloud account with Document AI set up
-3. A Replicate account for embeddings
+4. A QStash account for background processing
-4. A Google API key for AI
+5. A Google AI API key for Gemini models
+6. A Replicate account for embeddings
-5. A Tavily API key for web search (optional)
+7. A Tavily API key for web search (optional)
+8. An OpenAI API key for GPT models (optional)

 ### Environment Variables